RetroDECK/ES-DE/USERGUIDE.md

 ~/bin/yuzu.AppImage
 ```

 When downloading the AppImage from [https://yuzu-emu.org](https://yuzu-emu.org) it will be named something like `yuzu-20210621-45d9504ea.AppImage`, just rename this to yuzu.AppImage and everything should work correctly.
+Another approach is to make a symlink named yuzu.AppImage, either way will work fine.

 Note that the name is case sensitive, so _yuzu.appimage_ will not be found by ES-DE.